purpleidea/purpleidea.com/content/blog/2015/04/20/docker-containers-in-oh-my-vagrant.md

 VERSION='centos-7.1'
 POSTFIX='docker'
 SIZE='40'
-<strong>DOCKER</strong>='centos fedora'		# list of docker images to include
+DOCKER='centos fedora'		# list of docker images to include
 ```
-The <a href="https://www.gluster.org/">GlusterFS</a> community <a href="https://download.gluster.org/pub/gluster/purpleidea/vagrant/centos-7.1-docker/">gracefully hosts a copy of this image here</a>.
+The <a href="https://www.gluster.org/">GlusterFS</a> community <a href="https://dl.fedoraproject.org/pub/alt/purpleidea/vagrant/centos-7.1-docker/">gracefully hosts a copy of this image here</a>.

 If you'd like to add images to a vm you can add a list of things to pull in the <em>docker</em> <code>omv.yaml</code> variable:
 ```